darcywinterhill/Checkpoint2/README.md

   - The products sorted in the list, price low - high
   - The prices summarized and showing in the end
   - Error handling

+## Room for improvement
+- Move some methods and code from Program.cs to the class files to make it airier in the Program file
+- Improve the structure to be able to add products AND search for products after list is displayed